ondrejbudai/image-builder-definitions/README.md

 ```

 ## Current status
-Currently, `qcow2` and `raw` images are available.
+Currently, `qcow2`, `raw` and `image-installer` images are available.
 Blueprints supports the following fields:
 - `packages` - a list of extra packages
 - `customizations.hostname` - a custom hostname
 - `customizations.timezone` - a custom timezone